 There will be prizes for products, projects, services and concepts from all the design disciplines which are relevant to business.
 Research projects and dissertations can also enter the competition.

-The nomination teams and jury regard design as the result of an integrated development process, which uses the opportunities along the value-added chain and develops added value as a result.
+The nomination teams and jury understand design as the result of an integrated development process that leverages possibilities along the value chain, thereby creating added value.

-The common binding features for all categories are:
+The common mandatory evaluation criteria for all categories are:

 • Products